The Godfather: Critical response

 Desson Howe of The Washington Post called the film a "jewel" and wrote that Coppola deserves most of the credit for the film.
 Writing for The New York Times, Vincent Canby felt that Coppola had created one of the "most brutal and moving chronicles of American life" and went on to say that it "transcends its immediate milieu and genre".
 Director Stanley Kubrick thought the film had the best cast ever and could be the best movie ever made.
-Stanley Kauffmann of The New Republic wrote negatively of the film in a contemporary review, claiming that Pacino "rattles around in a part too demanding for him," while also criticizing Brando's make-up and Rota's score.
+Director Steven Spielberg listed it among his favorite films.
+Stanley Kauffmann of The New Republic wrote negatively of the film in a contemporary review, claiming that Pacino "rattles around in a part too demanding for him", while also criticizing Brando's make-up and Rota's score.

 Previous mafia films had looked at the gangs from the perspective of an outraged outsider.
 In contrast, The Godfather presents the gangster's perspective of the Mafia as a response to corrupt society.
 Although the Corleone family is presented as immensely rich and powerful, no scenes depict prostitution, gambling, loan sharking or other forms of racketeering.
 George De Stefano argues that the setting of a criminal counterculture allows for unapologetic gender stereotyping (such as when Vito tells a weepy Johnny Fontane to "act like a man") and is an important part of the film's appeal.

 Remarking on the fortieth anniversary of the film's release, film critic John Podhoretz praised The Godfather as "arguably the great American work of popular art" and "the summa of all great moviemaking before it".
 Two years before, Roger Ebert had written in his journal that it "comes closest to being a film everyone agrees ... is unquestionably great".
+Ebert added it to his canon of great movies, writing that "a strange thing happened as I watched the restored version: Familiar as I am with Robert Duvall, when he first appeared on the screen I found myself thinking, 'There's Tom Hagen.'
+Coppola went to Italy to find Nino Rota, composer of many Fellini films, to score the picture.
+Hearing the sadness and nostalgia of the movie's main theme, I realized what the music was telling us: Things would have turned out better if only they had listened to the Godfather."